JigsPatel22/FileValidatorAssessment/README.md

 This command will install utility that will help in generating excel report.

 ### npm install file-saver --save
 This command will install utility to save(download) file that we have generated.

+### npm install --dev jest enzyme enzyme-adapter-react-16 @types/jest
+1. jest is the test runner and framework that executes our tests and providers helper functions for assertions
+2. enzyme is a test helper library that enables us to render React components on a virtual DOM and provides method to inspect the DOM tree for specific 	components and their properties.
+Think of JQuery but for React components for testing.
+3. enzyme-adapter-react-16 is an adapter between React and Enzyme.
+This will be executed before running the tests.
+4. @types/jest is types library that provides typing and intellisence for global jest keywords such as describe and it in our test file.
+This makes type safety more robust for type files and provides better IDE support for test files.

 ## Available Scripts